stormchaserroleplaying/stormchaserRPG/Talents/Paladin/index.md

 ### Divine Health
 *Prerequisite:* Lay on Hands<br>
-Divine magic flowing through you and makes you immune to disease.
+Divine magic flowing through you makes you immune to disease.

 ### Extra Attack
 *Prerequisite:* Divine Smite and 4 Other Paladin Talents<br>